coder/coder/docs/install/upgrade.md

 ## Via docker-compose

-If you installed using the `docker-compose`, run the below command to upgrade the Coder container:
+If you installed using `docker-compose`, run the below command to upgrade the Coder container:

 ```console